Session Replay

 View the number of captured sessions

-To see an approximation of the number of sessions that have associated replays, create a User Sessions Chart and configure it to include sessions that contain any events where the event property Session Replay ID ≠ “(none)”.
-This will include all session replays with a value.
+To see an approximation of the number of sessions that have associated replays, create a User Sessions Chart and configure it to include all sessions with any active event, where the first property value of Session Replay ID isn't equal to "(none)".
+This includes all session replays with a value.

 Search for a replay

-Session replay gives you two options for searching replays: either by date, or via a filter.
+Session replay gives you two options for searching replays: either by date, or with a filter.

 1. Navigate to Users & Sessions—>Session Replays to see the complete list of session replays available for viewing.